Table of Contents

 - Beneficiary’s name (customer)

-- Beneficiary’s account number for the transaction
+- Beneficiary’s account number used for the transaction

 Conclusion